 Due to the bar being wedged between the legs, and the arms being pinned to the body, the likelihood of the weight drifting forward from the body is much less likely.
 The placement of the bar also forces the body to travel in a set plane as it cannot move forward without being jabbed by the bar.
-This encourages people to actually hinge their hips backwards versus lowering down by 1) rounding their spine, 2) lowering their chest without hinging their hips 3) squatting down, or 4) a combination.
+This encourages people to move by hinging their hips backwards versus lowering down by 1) rounding their spine, 2) lowering their chest without hinging their hips 3) squatting down, or 4) a combination.
 This set-up makes executing the hip hinge much easier to learn.

 As a result, many beginners can master this extremely important fundamental movement, and while under load.
-This will allow them to gain the necessary levels of strength and controlled mobility that will help them thrive in the gym, in their given sport (if relevant), and in their everyday life.
+This will allow them to gain the necessary levels of technique and movement mastery, strength and controlled mobility that will help them thrive in the gym, in their given sport (if relevant), and in their everyday life.
 The Landmine deadlift also serves as a stepping-stone that will help many individuals transition to being able to perform more advanced deadlift variations.

 - Set up the bar so it is lengthwise.
 You can anchor the bar against a stable surface like a wall, weight plate, or box.